-Despite the advantages associated with IVAs, debtors should be aware that this is not an entirely foolproof debt solution – with the potential the IVA to fail.
-Although a failed IVA doesn’t necessarily mean that you’re out of options, it’s important to understand how you could get into such a position, and what the likely consequences are.
+Despite the advantages associated with IVAs, debtors should be aware that this is not an entirely foolproof debt solution – there is the potential of an IVA to fail.
+Although a failed agreement doesn’t necessarily mean that you’re out of options, it’s important to understand how you could get into such a position, and what the likely consequences are.

 In this article we discuss what could cause an IVA to fail, what happens if it does, and other options are available if you really do need to pick up the pieces.